ExtCore/ExtCore-Docs/fundamentals/getting_and_reading_logs.rst

 This approach is used in our sample so you can take a look at it `there <https://github.com/ExtCore/ExtCore-Sample/blob/master/src/WebApplication/Startup.cs#L27>`_.
+It is important to do that in the constructor and not in the ``Configure`` method, because otherwise you will miss the logs before the ``Configure`` method is called.

 It is an excerpt from our sample application log: